 The entry of the far-right party Alternative für Deutschland (AfD, Alternative for Germany) into the German Parliament in 2017 and its subsequent rise to become the strongest party in the regional parliaments in the Czech-German border regions speaks of the increasing normalisation of extremist thinking.
 Photographer Norman Behrendt examines the party’s social media imagery and media coverage and contrasts the constant flux of volatile images with the laborious technique of cyanotype.
 Through selection, editing, alienation and recomposition, a visual language becomes visible that can only be read as partially extreme because it also aims to appeal to the moderate citizen.

 Concerned with the rise of the far right in Ukraine and its neighbouring countries, Mykola Ridnyi addresses his discomfort with the lack of awareness regarding its presence in the public sphere.
 The pieces of chewing gum in his work oscillate between disrespect and ignorance, and can only superficially cover the symbols of groups and initiatives known for their pertinent affiliation with the extreme right.
+The Russian invasion of Ukraine in the spring of 2022 drastically changed the context and led the artist to actualize his work and change focus by adding two new Russian military symbols to the series.

 The widespread disregard of the right-wing extremist threat but even more the lack of empathy for its victims is the focus of various video works developed by the initiatives Offener Prozess and NSU Tribunal.
 A selection of these is made accessible for the first time in a Czech context: the short films by Mareike Bernien & Alex Gerbaulet, Ewa Einhorn and belit sağ contrast the (sole) perpetrator orientation and decipher more complex realms of the unprecedented series of racist murders the National Socialist Underground (NSU), a neo-Nazi terrorist network, has committed throughout Germany between 2000 and 2006.